StackExchange/dnscontrol/documentation/writing-providers.md

 an automated way to test for this bug.
 The manual steps are here in [documentation/testing-txt-records.md](testing-txt-records.md)

-## Step 9: Update docs
+## Step 9: Update docs, CICD and other files

+* Edit `README.md`:
-* Edit `README.md`: Add the provider to the bullet list.
+  * Add the provider to the bullet list.
+* Edit `.github/workflows/pr_test.yml`
-* Edit `documentation/providers.md`: Add the provider to the provider list.
+  * Add the name of the provider to the PROVIDERS list.
+* Edit `documentation/providers.md`:
+  * Remove the provider from the `Requested providers` list (near the end of thedoc) (if needed).
+  * Add the new provider to the `Providers with "contributor support"` section.
+* Edit `documentation/SUMMARY.md`:
+  * This file is used to create the Table Of Contents on https://docs.dnscontrol.org
-* Edit `documentation/SUMMARY.md`: Add the provider to the provider list.
+  * Add the provider to the "Providers" list.
 * Create `documentation/providers/PROVIDERNAME.md`: Use one of the other files in that directory as a base.
+* Edit `OWNERS`:
-* Edit `OWNERS`: Add the directory name and your GitHub username.
+  * Add the directory name and your GitHub username.

 ## Step 10: Submit a PR